 If you would like to own this handmade creation of mine, you can find it and much more available in my shop.
 Be sure to sign up for my free newsletter for a discount. (see details below)

-Do pin and share my feed sack tote bag fun to inspire others to reduce, reuse, and REFASHION in their own way too.
+In addition, pin and share my feed sack tote bag fun to inspire others.
+Let’s all reduce, reuse, and REFASHION in your own way too.

 Up next, I’ll be taking this…er…mirror and rescuing it. haha!
 Take a look at its new life IN THIS POST.